AstroNvim/docs/docs/Recipes/dap.md

 ### Automatically Install Debuggers

 `mason-nvim-dap` also allows you to automatically install debuggers that you may want.
-This can be configured in the `plugins.mason-nvim.dap` table like this:
+This can be configured in the `plugins.mason-nvim-dap` table like this:

 ```lua
 return {